Professional practice

 The “B” and the “A”: Chris is instructed on behalf of the owners of these vessels in relation to disputes arising as to the condition of the vessels when they were redelivered after long term bare boat charters.

-The “GE”: Chris is instructed on behalf of the owners of this vessel in relation to a claim relating to the safety of the vessel’s discharge berth.
+The “L.M.”
+Chris is instructed on behalf of the bareboat charterers of this vessel in relation to disputes arising under a vessel sharing agreement after a fire on board.

-The “S.C.”: Chris is instructed by the owners of this vessel which suffered bottom damage whilst transiting the Suez Canal, leading to significant delay in the delivery of her cargo and a substantial claim by the charterers of the vessel.
+The “S.C.”: Chris was instructed by the owners of this vessel which suffered bottom damage whilst transiting the Suez Canal, leading to significant delay in the delivery of her cargo and a substantial claim by the charterers of the vessel.

 The “CCNI Arauco”: Chris was instructed by the owners of this vessel which suffered significant damage after an explosion and fire occurred whilst hot works were being carried out on board.